-Pro golfer George Archer hit his second shot on 15 into the drink during his final round at the 1969 Masters.
+Pro golfer George Archer made a big splash in the final round of the 1969 Masters.
+His second shot on 15 into the drink.
 Afterward, he said, "I thought I hit a real good shot.
 But it went in the water.
 And I felt like I was in the water with that ball."

-Archer's pro career spanned five decades.
-His wife, Donna, and their two daughters often toured with him.
+But George Archer knew how to get out of a tight spot.
+His pro career spanned five decades.
+His wife Donna and their two daughters often joined him on tour.
 They were a close family.
 And they needed to be.
 Because George Archer had a secret they all had to keep.

 It starts like a great American story.
 The boy from the wrong side of the tracks shows up at the swanky country club to make a few extra bucks as a caddie.

 “George had a very rough and tumble childhood,” says Mike Jamieson, who was a teenager when he first met George Archer in San Mateo, California.

 “He lived near the Peninsula Club.
 And his neighbor said, 'Hey, let’s go over to Peninsula Club and earn some money caddying.'
 And George said, 'What’s caddying?' "

 George took to caddying.
 He liked bringing home the extra cash.
 On Mondays, when the course at the Peninsula Club was closed to members, he played golf with the other caddies.
 He took to that as well.
 But Caddie Day conflicted with Monday afternoon basketball practice at San Mateo High.

 "So he chose to go to Caddie Day at [the] Peninsula Club and play golf," Jamieson says.
 "So that’s why the 6-foot-6 George Archer played golf instead of basketball."